GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 - `--submit` submit SDK.
 This option will generate project with `--embed_kernels` and build release version, run unit tests, pack it using script `--package` option, check standalone SDK build and push changes to SDK repo.
 `devenv` should be in `PATH` to have possibility to build solution via command line.
-SDK repo location expected to be `../FireRays_SDK`. checkout & clean -dfx made before adding changes to SDK git.
+SDK repo location expected to be `../Radeon Rays_SDK`. checkout & clean -dfx made before adding changes to SDK git.
 Commit will be pushed to remote named `origin`.
 example of usage :
 `./Tools/premake/win/premake5.exe --submit`